kubernetes/community/mentoring/programs/contributor-workshop/resources/guides/videoguide.md

 ### Updating Youtube

-Once you have uploaded the video to drive, upload it to youtube, and update the previous recording on youtube ( if any )
+Once you have uploaded the video to drive, contact one of the [youtube admins](/communication/moderators.md#youtube-channel) to upload it to the Kubernetes YouTube channel.

 #### Upload the new video